RuolinZheng08/RuolinZheng08.github.io/_posts/2018-09-25-scrap-wechat.md

 $ python3 scrapwechat.py
 ```

 Now I have a basic snippet that works as long as the user - my friend - behaves.
-Steps to take from here includes:
+Steps to take from here include:
 - Allow user to specify saved image name and path (save to Desktop by default)
 - Error handling
 - Secure Sockets Layer(SSL) certificates.